-The courses listed below are suggested for students who wish to major in music and transfer to a music baccalaureate granting institution.
+The courses listed below are suggested for students who intend to major in music and transfer to a music baccalaureate granting institution.
 This course work represents a "Field of Study" in music as recommended by the Texas Higher Education Coordinating Board.
+Students wishing to begin this plan of study must first audition with a member of the MC music faculty and complete the Music Department's placement entrance exam.
 It is recommended that students follow the sequence listed.

-- MUAP Major Applied 2 Hours

-- MUSI 1181 Piano Class I 1 Hour or

-- MUAP Minor (Class Piano for non-piano majors, Voice for piano majors) 1 Hour

-- MUSI 1311 Music Theory | 3 Hours (Students should pass the theory music entrance exam or MUSI 1301 before beginning Semester I. MUSI 1301 is considered a preparatory course and does not count toward the degree's credit load).

-- MUEN Ensemble 1 Hour

-- KINE 1164 Health and Wellness 1 Hour

-- ENGL 1301 Composition I 3 Hours

-- Mathematics course selected from the Core Curriculum Course List.
+- MUAP Major Applied 2 Hours - MUSI 1181 Piano Class | 1 Hour or - MUAP Minor (Class Piano for non-piano majors, Voice for piano majors) 1 Hour - MUSI 1311 Music Theory I 3 Hours (Students should pass the placement entrance exam or MUSI 1301 before beginning Semester I. MUSI 1301 is considered a preparatory course and does not count toward the degree's credit load). - MUEN Ensemble 1 Hour - KINE 1164 Introduction to Physical Fitness and Wellness 1 Hour - ENGL 1301 Composition I 3 Hours - Mathematics course selected from the Core Curriculum Course List.
 3 Hours